Siphon880gh/community-blogs/README.md

 2. Make sure you have mysql cli installed.
 Run `mysql -u <USERNAME> -p` and enter password to access the mysql on your localhost or server.
 3. Create the database with `source db/schema.sql`.
 You `quit` now.
 4. Optionally, you can run `npm run seed` if you want to have some generic blogs to demo the app.

+Customizing
+---
+### Site name
+1. You can change the website name in the `<title>` at ./views/layouts/main.handlebars if you do not want the theme to surround tech news.
+2. Change the website header title at ./controllers/html-routes.js at the variable assignment global.CONSTANT_SITE_TITLE.
+3. Optional, but you can also change the database name in MySQL from your own .env file's DB_NAME and the database value in db/schema.sql.
+Do not forget to run the MySQL shell and resource the schema.sql like in the installations.
+### Color themes
+You can change the color themes at public/index.css under the section `/* Themes */`.
+If using new variable names, make sure other CSS rules reflect your new variables.

 Usage